My First Drawing

 Let's say we want two projections for the following front and side views:

-In order to put these projections in the drawing we will go through some general tips that you can implement yourself before seeing the solution below:
+In order to put these projections in the drawing we will go through what's on the default drawing template first:

 Before seeing the solution below, you can try to implement these ideas yourself based on what you find in the template and by looking briefly at the library SKYDRAWING.
 In the end, you should end up having something similar to the following: